guqin/Cleaning/README.md

-There are three files in this repo
+There are three files in this repo created for the "Getting and Cleanimg Data" Coursera class

 README.md is this file and it explains the contents of the the repo and how the R script works CodeBook.md describes the variables, the data and the transformations used to produce the data